imsachin49/trainSync/Readme.md

 ## 🔐 Authentication & Authorization
 - **User Authentication:** Users must log in to get a JWT token.
 - **Admin Protection:** Admin routes require an API key in the headers.
-- *8Booking Security:** Users need a valid JWT token to book or view bookings.
+- **Booking Security:** Users need a valid JWT token to book or view bookings.

 ## 📝 API Documentation